ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 An IOS device would respond to the URL schema as follows:

 ```
-APPIDINFO://<call-back-app-url>?ext=<caller app name>&type=<type as defined in mosip device request>
+APPIDINFO://<call-back-app-url>?ext=<caller app name>&type=<type as defined in SBI device request>
 ```

-If a MOSIP compliant device service app exists then the URL would launch the service.
+If a SBI compliant device service app exists then the URL would launch the service.
 The service in return should respond to the call using the call-back-app-URL with the base64 encoded JSON as the URL parameter for the key data.

 {% hint style="info" %}
 In IOS there are restrictions to have multiple apps registering to the same URL schema.